vyluu0/cs-capstone-2024-25-cs-capstone-2024-25-github-repo-set-up-0000---Capstone-Template/README.md

 | Status Reports | Project management documentation - weekly reports, milestones, etc. |
 | scr | Source code - create as many subdirectories as needed |

-**Note:** commits behind this fork could be automatically synced, meaning that changes made in the template are pushed into your repo.
-Please do not discard commit ahead (these are the updates you make to this repository).
+**Note:** Commits behind this fork could be automatically synced, meaning that changes made in the template are pushed into your repo.
+Please do not discard commits ahead (these are the updates you make to this repository).

 ## Project Team
 - *Mentor's Name*  - *Company Affliation* - Mentor